+WARNING!
 Risk of Fire, Explosion or Electric Shock!
 DO NOT use this appliance if any part has been under water.
-Call a qualified service technician to inspect the appliance and to replace any part of the control system which has been under water.
+Call a qualified service technician to inspect the appliance and to replace any part of the control system and/or gas control which has been under water.